BUMC SharePoint: Online collaboration tool for groups

 There are extensive instructions on using Adobe Connect, complete with video tutorials and a test environment at

-At that site, you can also complete a form to request a temporary license, which can be used to host a one-time web conference:
+At that site, you can also complete a form to request use of a shared license, which can be used to host a one-time web conference.

 Telecommunications on the Charles River Campus has also provided the attached report of the security of Adobe Connect Pro (click to view), which was prepared by a 3rd party company.
 If you have any questions about the security, purchasing licenses, or using Adobe Connect in general, contact Telecommunications at Tel: 617.353.2097 or email@example.com.